jameshughes89/cs102/source/topic3.rst

 For next time
 =============

-* Read Chapter X of your text
+* Assuming you have not done it, read Chapter 1 of your text
+    * 15 pages

 Code
 ====